Loan Payment Coupon Book Alternatives

 If you want to create a payment book to help you stay on track, there are several ways to do it.
 Before you get started, it’s worth asking your lender if a template already exists – they might send you a booklet or you might just be able to print out something they’ve already made.

 If you need to do it yourself, you’ve got two options: start from scratch or use a template to get a head start.
-Any “receipt” template should help with initial layout.
+Any “receipt” template should help with the initial layout.
 For example, this Google Sheets template has multiple coupons on each page, and Microsoft Office has similar receipt templates.

 With some minor tweaks, you’ll soon have what you need.
 Your payment coupons just need some basic information to make sure that your payment gets credited properly.
 Make sure the following items are included in your coupon: